S-KishoreBabu/S-KishoreBabu/README.md

-# Hi there! 👋 I'm Kishore Babu
+# Hi there! 👋 I'm Kishore Babu S

 I'm currently pursuing a B.Tech in Artificial Intelligence and Machine Learning at Hindusthan College of Engineering and Technology, Coimbatore, Tamil Nadu, India.
 With a passion for learning and creating, I've worked on several small projects across web development, IoT, and machine learning.